anisirouleau/writingexercise/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ## {{% heading "objectives" %}}

-* Create a ConfigMap with Redis configuration values
+* Create and verify a ConfigMap and Redis pod
-* Create a Redis Pod that uses the created ConfigMap
+* Compare and change configurations
-* Verify that the configuration was applied correctly
+* Apply and verify the new configuration